-‘Sea Fevers’ by Agnes Wathall is a concise three stanza poem separated into sets of four lines, or quatrains.
-The very well used, and popular, structure of four line stanzas is known as Sapphic verse.
+‘Sea Fevers’ is a concise three-stanza poem separated into sets of four lines or quatrains.
+The very well-used and popular structure of four-line stanzas is called Sapphic verse.
 This is a reference to the ancient poet Sappho, who was the first to consistently utilize the form.

 While Wathall only published one small collection of poems, titled A Trick of Light, her lyrical style is clearly present.
 It seems as if she had a true appreciation for music, considering that she is also known to have composed a light opera.

 ‘Sea Fevers’ by Agnes Wathall describes the inner life of a speaker who strictly contains her emotions inside her mind.

 The poem begins with the speaker stating that she is not a number of different things.
 She is not an “ancient mariner” with a deep connection and the ability to ford the sea.
 Nor is she a “hawker” or salesperson.
 She sees these types of people as being dishonest sellers of albatrosses.

 In the next stanza, she expands on what she is not.
 She doesn’t take pleasure from nature alongside the ocean shore, nor does she advertise her grief for all to see.
 The speaker is a very secluded and introverted person.
 She does not reach out for emotional assistance at any point.
 The final lines speak about how her emotions move within her like a ship tossing on the ocean.
 No matter what, they do not leave her.

 Agnes Wathall chose to structure this piece with a consistent pattern of rhyme that adds to the musical quality of the text.
 The verses follow a rhyme scheme of abab abab abab.
 It is interesting that Wathall chose this repeating pattern as it adds a strong feeling of unity to the text.